simerplaha/SwayDB/README.md

 Currently undergoing unit, integration, stress & performance testing.

-Backward compatible will be supported for versions `1` onwards.
+Backward compatibility will be supported for versions `1.+` onwards.